 Basic information: In order for us to offer you service, you need to choose an account name (which can be any pseudonym or screen name that has not yet been reserved by anyone else), and a password.
 These are your credentials that you use to identify yourself towards us.
 With them, you can access the game itself, and also the forums.
 Your account name is not visible by default, and we make an effort to hide it in our forum software.
-Thus, you can assume that the account name you choose is not readily visible to anyone, except our staff, you should still be considerate what you use as your account name.
+Thus, while you can assume that the account name you choose is not readily visible to anyone, except our staff, you should still be considerate what you use as your account name.

-We also store certain non-personally identifiable 'computer' information: the version of your Flash player, what operating system your computer uses (Windows, MacOS, Linux, ...), its screen resolution, and your computer's internet protocol address.
+We automatically store certain non-personally identifiable 'computer' information: the version of your Flash player, what operating system your computer uses (Windows, MacOS, Linux, ...), its screen resolution, and your computer's internet protocol address.
 This is done to improve service: for example, if we see that a lot of our players have a certain screen resolution, or use a certain operating system, we may adapt our game client to better suit them, and do extra testing in order to make sure everything works in that particular popular configuration.
-A computer's internet protocol address can be used to estimate the state and country that players are from.
-If, for example, we notice that a lot of players are in a particular location, we can use this information to move the server to a location closer to them, and improve the response time, and (b) collecting this information allows us - since we do not collect other actual personally identifiable information - to provide players with a safe environment to play in.
+This information is collected because we (and players) have a legitimate interest for us doing so; namely (a) if we notice that a lot of players are in a particular location, we can use this information to move the server to a location closer to them, and improve the response time, and (b) collecting this information allows us - since we do not collect other actual personally identifiable information - to provide players with a safe environment to play in.
 We automatically anonymize that information after six weeks.

 Who can access the information

 We take reasonable steps to keep your data secure.
 However, as with any service, there is always a possibility that someone illegitimately gains access.
 We take several precautions to limit the damage of such a case.
-Most importantly, we delete information that is no longer needed: log files are removed after one month.
+Most importantly, we delete information that is no longer needed: general log files are removed after one month.
 Empty accounts, chat and log files are removed after one month as well.
 One-way cryptographic hashes are used so that passwords are not stored in plain-text.
 We keep backups to protect ourselves against hard- and software failures, and they are encrypted according to industry standards before they leave the server, and are retained for six months.
 We set the retention setting of Google Analytics user data to 14 months, which is the minimum available at this time.

 Parents of children younger than 13 years may give explicit consent, allowing their child to fully interact with the community.
 Please contact us for further information.
 When requesting parental consent, we ask for additional information, namely (i) the parent's name, (ii) the parent's e-mail address, and (iii) the child's birthdate.
 This is done (i) for verification purposes (to verify any person contacting us about the child in future is indeed their parent), and (ii) for possible situations in which the consent form is challenged (to show we could reasonably assume that we were indeed dealing with the child's parent).
 We realize the additional information is sensitive, and therefore take additional precautions to keep it secure.
 Each form is stored digitally (using the air-gap principle) on a device not connected to the Internet, protected by industry standard encryption algorithms against physical theft, and is promptly destroyed when it is no longer needed.
 After giving consent, the parent may contact us at any time to request a copy of any information stored about their child, or to withdraw their consent again.
 In both cases, that parent should use the e-mail address they gave on the consent form, and include their child's name and birthdate for verification purposes.
 If consent is withdrawn, all information collected under consent is deleted.